 Ocular pain comes from the outer structure of the eye and can be caused by any of the following conditions:

-- Pink Eye: This is the most common eye problem, and it can be caused by allergies, bacterial or viral infection, or chemical burn.
-Pain is usually mild.
+- Pink Eye: This is the most common eye problem, and it can be caused by allergies, a bacterial or viral infection, or a chemical burn.
+Pain is usually mild and the eye appears pink or red..

-- Stye or chalazion: Causes eye pain due to irritation.
-A lump forms within the eyelid and becomes very painful to the touch.
+- Stye or hordeolum: An infection of the eyelid glands can cause eye pain along the eyelid.
+A lump forms within the eyelid (usually due to a clogged tear gland), and becomes painful to the touch.

-- Corneal Abrasions/Ulcers: These two conditions are very common causes of eye pain.
-Abrasions occur when the cornea is scratched, and ulcers occur from infections of those abrasions.
-Often this will cause a constant feeling that something is in the eye, which can be as annoying as it is painful.
+- Corneal Abrasions/Ulcers: These two conditions are very common causes of eye pain and are most often associated with contact lenses.
+Abrasions occur when the cornea is scratched, and ulcers occur from infections.
+Often this will cause severe pain and a constant feeling that something is in the eye.

 - Migraines: A very common form of eye pain that is associated with headaches.

-- Optic Neuritis: This painful condition is the inflammation of the optic nerve, which connects to the back of the eye.
+- Optic Neuritis: This generally manifests as pain on eye movement.
+The condition is characterized by the inflammation of the optic nerve.
 Viral or bacterial infections can be the cause of this condition.
+Immediate attention is necessary.

-- Iritis: The iris is the colored part of the eye, and when this becomes inflamed it can cause a deep pain.
+- Iritis: The iris is the colored part of the eye, and when it becomes inflamed it can cause deep pain and light sensitivity.

-- Trauma: Trauma can be caused by a variety of things, ranging from a blow to the eye with an object to scratches to car crashes.
-These events can cause terrible eye pain.
+- Trauma: Trauma can be caused by a variety of things.
+Examples of trauma include a blow to the eye scratches, chemical burns, and accidents.

 Diagnosing Eye Pain

 If you are unsure what is causing the eye pain, you should seek medical attention from your eye care provider.
-He or she will ask you about the severity of your pain and when it started, among other questions.
+He or she will ask you about the severity of your pain and when it started.
 You will also be given a thorough eye examination to rule out certain conditions and diseases.
-If a correct diagnosis cannot be made based on the eye exam, additional tests may be conducted.
-These tests may include:
+Your eye doctor will check your vision, the pressure in your eyes, and your eye muscle movement.
+He or she will also examine your eyes with a microscope.
+If the problem is not on the surface of the eye you will most probably be dilated so your doctor can examine the back of your eyes (the retina).

 Once a correct diagnosis is made an appropriate treatment plan can be created.